tracking-exposed/tracking.exposed/content/monthly/mayjuly-2020.md

 * There were a few of progress in YouTube aria-label analysis, as is used in the format developed for [weTest1](https://youtube.tracking.exposed/wetest/1), now we can mine machine readable information from natural language strings.
 * Updated Material-UI library, [enhanced youtube popup](https://github.com/tracking-exposed/yttrex/issues/16)
 * Implemented a mechanism to analyze searches results from YouTube.
-* Temporarly discontinued facebook.tracking.exposed and nobody noticed.
+* Temporarly discontinued facebook.tracking.exposed (a database and disk upgrade, plus the implementation of strongest auto-cleaning data policies) and nobody noticed.
+This is not a surprise, we should talk about this.
+By checking the [fbtrax open stats page](https://facebook.tracking.exposed/impact), you can see if the system is back online.

 Team needs to secure funding and stabilize experiments, development and maintenance it isn't running smoothly.